rjleyva/rjleyva-writes/src/content/blog/wezterm/wezterm-terminal-setup.md

 # Copy and Paste

-Here’s the full setup in case you just want to copy and go.
+Here's the full setup in case you just want to copy and go.

 ```lua
 local wezterm = require("wezterm")